DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### MODULE BROWSER, AND THE OUTRO...<a name="modulebrowser"></a>

-Like all Ohmer modules, _Vektor_ and _VX_ modules follow **Use dark panel if available** global setting (from _View_ menu), in order to present to user a light or a dark model, from the VCV Rack 2's module browser.
+Like all Ohmer modules, _Vektor_ and _VX_ modules follow **Use dark panel if available** VCV Rack's global setting (from _View_ menu), in order to present to user a "light" or a "dark" panel, from VCV Rack module browser.

 If the **Use dark panel if available** is disabled (unchecked), the presented model is **Aluminium**:

 ![](_img/modelLight.png)

-If the **Use dark panel if available** is enabled (checked), the presented model is **Absolute Night**.
+If the **Use dark panel if available** is enabled (checked), the presented model is **Absolute Night**:

 ![](_img/modelDark.png)

-However, when a _Vektor_ module is in the rack (it's a module instance), you'll can change its model: from right click context menu, select **Model**, the choose the model (Aluminium, Stage Repro, and so on) you'd like from pulldown submenu.
+When a _Vektor_ module is already placed in the rack (module instance), you'll can change its model anytime you want: from right click context menu, select **Model**, the choose the model you'd like from list in submenu.

 The _Vektor_ module is using following tags: **Oscillator**, **Quad**, and **Polyphonic**.
 The _VX_ module is using following tag only: **Expander**.